Kieranheiberg/K-BOT/K-Bot/README.md

 ```bash
 'Device not found.
 Test Voltage set to 1':
 ```
   - LabJack device is not being found by the computer.
 Ensure device is plugged into computer properly.
-Program will still run but Voltage will be set to 1 V permanently rather then variable depending on OD of sample.
-Designed for troubleshooting and debugging code without device nearby.
+If still not found restart laptop.
+K-BOT program will still run but Voltage will be permanently set to 1 V  rather then a function of sample OD.
+This feature is designed for troubleshooting and debugging code without device nearby.

 2. If *RunPhotosensor.bat* not working, open in notepad and make sure file directory is set to folder containing *Export_csv.py* and *Equations.json*
 ```bash